-Photobiomodulation, Alzheimer's Disease, Dementia, Super-Pulsed Laser, Traumatic Brain Injury (TBI), Laser Diode, LED's, Continuous Wave
+Key words: Photobiomodulation; Alzheimer's disease; Dementia; Super-pulsed laser; Traumatic Brain Injury (TBI); Laser diode, Case reports

-1. Introduction
+Introduction

-In the scientific community there have been multifaceted efforts to find a remedy for Alzheimer's disease and dementia, which so far have consumed billions of US\$ in research costs [1].
-However one non-pharmaceutical approach called Photobiomodulation (PBM) or low-level laser therapy (LLLT) has shown very promising results in some early stage clinical trials and in laboratory animal studies.
+In the scientific community there have been multifaceted efforts to find a remedy for Alzheimer's disease and dementia, which so far have consumed billions of US\$ in research costs.1 However one non-pharmaceutical approach called photobiomodulation (PBM) or low-level laser therapy (LLLT) has shown very promising results in some early stage clinical trials and in laboratory animal studies.

 PBM involves the delivery of red and/or near-infrared light from a laser or a LED (light emitting diode) to a particular part of the body.
 PBM can in many circumstances provide physiological benefits lasting much longer than the duration of irradiation.
-PBM has been widely employed for reducing pain, inflammation, preventing tissue damage, and the stimulation of healing of wounds or other types of injuries [2].
-Because PBM/LLLT does not involve any drugs or invasive modalities, it is remarkably free of side effects, and has been generally recognized as safe by the FDA.
+PBM has been widely employed for reducing pain, inflammation, preventing tissue damage, and the stimulation of healing of wounds or other types of injuries.2 Because PBM/LLLT does not involve any drugs or invasive modalities, it is remarkably free of side effects, and has been generally recognized as safe by the FDA.

-One of the most impressive applications of PBM has been its use to treat a variety of brain disorders [3] [4].
-These disorders have included acute [5] or chronic [6] [7] traumatic brain injury, acute stroke, [8] a variety of psychiatric disorders [9], Parkinson's disease [10] and Alzheimer's disease or dementia [11] [12].
+One of the most impressive applications of PBM has been its use to treat a variety of brain disorders.^{3,4} These disorders have included acute5 or chronic ^{6,7} traumatic brain injury, acute stroke,8 a variety of psychiatric disorders9, Parkinson's disease10 and Alzheimer's disease or dementia.^{11,12}.

-The protocol described by Saltmarche et al. [13] for dementia patients included treatment with a combination of transcranial and intranasal LED devices, which are used daily at home for a 12-week period.
-We have obtained similar results with four eight-minute treatments delivered over a seven-day period.
+The protocol described by Saltmarche et al13 for dementia patients included treatment with a combination of transcranial and intranasal LED devices, which are used daily at home for a 12-week period.
+We have obtained the same results with four eight-minute treatments delivered over a seven-day period.

-The laser cited here is a high-powered super-pulsed laser with 5 - 905 nm (maximum 200 mW) and 4 - 660 nm (maximum 100 mw) diodes.
-Most other researchers use LEDs in their treatment.
-Laser diodes have stimulated emission which is collimated whereas LEDs have spontaneous emissions that are nondirectional thereby having much lower output power.
-We have utilized this device for treatment in our clinical practice for over 17 years with no adverse effects reported by any patients or families.
+We use a high-powered super-pulsed laser with 905 nm and 660 nm diodes.
+Most other researchers use LEDs in their treatment. (see figure 1) We have utilized this device for treatment in our clinical practice for over 15 years with no adverse effects reported by any patients or families.
 This system was originally FDA cleared for pain management and we initially treated chronic pain, orthopedic trauma, sports injury and arthritis.
 After treating hundreds of patients over the years with no adverse effects, we started treating simple headaches, migraines and concussions.
 After a short time, based on the patients reporting clinical benefits, it was concluded that the near infrared laser must be penetrating through the skull plate!
-Previously protocols for LED devices required the patient to wear helmet or similar device for half an hour every day for approximately 8 - 12 weeks.
+LEDs have significantly less power and usually are incorporated in a helmet.
+Previously the protocol is for the patient to wear this helmet for half an hour every day for approximately 12 weeks.
 However, improvements have been made reducing the time to six minutes per day for 28 days.
-The patients we treated with the laser experienced significant improvement in 3 - 4 treatments in most cases.
+The patients we treated with the laser experienced significant improvement in 3-4 treatments in most cases.

-Our first publication in 2012 described the efficacy of super-pulsed 905 nm low level laser therapy in the management of traumatic brain injury (TBI) in one case study [14].
-Despite repeated efforts having been undertaken to present our findings to the Department of Defense or the National Football League, it fell on "deaf ears".

-Our most recent papers described the clinical improvement in patients treated with our laser system for Post-traumatic Stress Disorder (PTSD) as well as for mild dementia [15] [16].
-We have also recently obtained positive results in a case study of children and adults with attention deficit hyperactivity disorder (ADHD) [17].
+Our first publication in 2012 described the efficacy of super - pulsed 905 nm low level laser therapy in the management of traumatic brain injury (TBI) in one case study.14 Despite repeated efforts having been undertaken to present our findings to the Department of Defense or the National Football League, it fell on "deaf ears".
+Our most recent papers described the clinical improvement in patients treated with our laser system for Post-traumatic Stress Disorder (PTSD) as well as for mild dementia^{15,16} We have also recently obtained positive results in a case study of children and adults with attention deficit hyperactivity disorder (ADHD) (submitted for publication).

-2. Methods
+Methods